pete-gordon/oricutron/ReadMe.txt

   --vsynchack on|off = Enable or disable VSync hack --scanlines on|off = Enable or disable scanline simulation

+NOTE: If you are not sure what machine or drive type is required for a disk or tape image, just pass the filename without any options and Oricutron will try and autodetect for you.

 Examples:

+oricutron tapes/tape_image.tap
+oricutron disks/disk_image.dsk
 oricutron --machine atmos --tape "tape files/foo.tap" --symbols "my files/symbols" oricutron -m1 -tBUILD/foo.tap -sBUILD/symbols -b
 oricutron --drive microdisc --disk demos/barbitoric.dsk --fullscreen